 After the fire Puja ceremony, the sand Mandala remove into pieces, and it is given as an offering to the serpent god Nagas.

-The Dakini dance is performed by the five priests in slow-motion steps with perfect timing in drums and bell beats during the Mani Rimdu festival.
-The dancers don’t wear masks in this dance, but they present as female spiritual figures (the partners of Guru Rinpoche).
+The five priests perform the Dakini dance in slow-motion steps with perfect timing in drums and bell beats during the Mani Rimdu festival.
+The dancers don’t wear masks in this dance but are present as female spiritual figures (the partners of Guru Rinpoche).
 They believe in coming from the pure land Sangdok Palri, where they live within his Mandala.
 They believe in the arrival of Guru Rinpoche during the Mani Rimdu festival.
-Two male Ghing carry windows and two females carry drums.
-The men represent skilful means and the women represent wisdom.
-These two aspects are made with barley flour and decorated with colourful butter, which calls the Torma.
+Two male Ghing carry windows, and two females carry drums.
+The men represent skillful means, and the women represent wisdom.
+These two aspects are made with barley flour and decorated with colorful butter called the Torma.
 These things are the symbol of the deities.
-This symbolises enlightenment at the end of the ceremony.
+This symbolizes enlightenment at the end of the ceremony.
 It remains in the temple in front of the scared Mandala.

-The Mani Rimdu sets up on different dates every year, but it remains in October and November.
-The dates are fixed by the Tibetan Lunar calendar.
-The festival will be celebrated on November 8th, 9th and 10th in 2022.
+The Mani Rimdu sets up on different dates yearly, but it remains in October and November.
+The Tibetan Lunar calendar fixes the dates.
+The festival will be celebrated from 28th - 30th October 2023.

 Everest Base Camp Mani Rimdu Trek

-The regular Everest base camp trekking itinerary is for twelve days from Kathmandu to Kathmandu, but you need to add 3 more days to the regular plan for the festival.
+The regular Everest Base Camp trekking Mani Rimdu itinerary is for twelve days from Kathmandu to Kathmandu, but you need to add three more days to the regular plan for the festival.
 You will trek to the Tengboche monastery from Lukla after flying into the Lukla for the festival.
-It takes four days to reach Tengboche including one rest day in Namche Bazaar for the altitude practice.
-You will trek up to the base camp after 3 days of celebration of the Mani Rimdu in Tengboche.
+It takes four days to reach Tengboche, including one rest day in Namche Bazaar for the altitude practice.
+You will trek up to the base camp after three days of celebration of the Mani Rimdu in Tengboche.
 Here, you can see an outline itinerary of the EBC Mani Rimdu Trek: